bill-mca/CYBN8001-Build-Skills/task-1/Assignment1.md

     else:
         print "Congratulations Player {player}, you're a winner!"
 ```

-### Code
-The code for my tic-tac-toe game is attatched to this submission and [available on GitHub](https://github.com/bill-mca/CYBN8001-Build-Skills/blob/main/task-1/koch-snowflake-axi.py).

 ### AI tic-tac-toe player
 The following is a strategy to modify my [tic-tac-toe.py](https://github.com/bill-mca/CYBN8001-Build-Skills/blob/main/task-1/tic-tac-toe.py) code.